Galarzaa90/NabBot/docs/install.md

 !!! warning
     Your token is secret, never expose it to anyone.
-Anyone with access to your token can run a bot as you, compromising your account if they break discord's Terms of Service
+Anyone with access to your token can run a bot as you, compromising your account.
+    If Discord's Terms of Service are broken using your bot, your account will pay the consequences.

 ## Running your bot
 To run your bot, you need to execute `launcher.py`.